Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor , I want to be able to contact the organisation to find out more details and join.

+    -   #### Returning Visitor Goals

+        1. As a returning visitor , I want to be able to check the current information about type of classes offered and timetable .

         -   ### Design
     -   #### Colour Scheme
        Colors were inspired by the brand logo ( tree of life) and  color palletes obtained from [colorcombos](https://www.colorcombos.com).